If you grew up in Singapore through the 90s, there are unmistakable things that belong to the past… and should ideally stay there.

 [image from panggiap88.com.sg]

 Window Grilles in 2018

 [image from windowgrill.com.sg]

 Looking out the window from our HDB flat in the 90s, it’s easy to imagine the experience as living behind bars.
-While the aluminium grilles kept us safe from falling out the window, they were also taking away the joy of looking out the window by obstructing our view ever so often.
+Although the aluminium grilles kept us safe from falling out the window, they were also taking away the joy of looking out the window by obstructing our view.

 Internet Router in 1998

 Internet Router in 2018

 To the 90s kids who had the luxury of wireless internet, they would often find the router becoming part of the home decor.
 The router, alongside the ethernet modem would likely be claiming its rightful place beside the wired home phone.